• Recipes

 12 green cardamom pods, 1 tsp whole cloves, 2 tsp whole allspice, 1/2 tsp peppercorns, 1/4 tsp fennel seeds

-5 cinnamon sticks, 4 inches dried ginger root, 1 whole nutmeg, 3 cups water
+5 cinnamon sticks chopped in half, 4 inches dried ginger root roughly chopped, 1 whole nutmeg chopped, 3 cups water

-2 star anise, 1 vanilla bean, 1 tsp orange zest, 1/4 cup light brown sugar
+2 star anise, 1 vanilla bean split and scraped (put the whole thing in), 1 tsp orange zest, 1/4 cup light brown sugar lightly packed

 2 bags black tea